Financial & Time Commitment

 Tuesday, October 9th: Bid Day

 Registration is now OPEN!
-Registration will remain open until September 22 at 10:00 A.M.
+Registration will remain open until October 6 at noon.
 No late registration will be accepted!

 - Go to this site!